-Stormwater regulations require that new development projects incorporate features that control stormwater runoff to reduce the quantity of pollutants introduced into the storm drain system and our waterways.
-These features are designed to remove pollutants from stormwater runoff, and to slow the rate of stormwater flow, and allow the water to infiltrate into the ground.
+Stormwater regulations require that new and redevelopment projects incorporate features that control and treat stormwater runoff to reduce pollutants flowing to the storm drain system and our waterways.
+These features are designed to filter rain water, removing pollutants that have been collected, slow the rate of stormwater flow, and allow the water to infiltrate into the ground.

-Provision C.3 of the county's NPDES permit sets specific standards requiring projects that trigger certain thresholds to install Stormwater Management Facilities that are sized according to specific criteria.
+Provision C.3 of the County's NPDES permit sets specific standards requiring projects that trigger certain thresholds to install Stormwater Management Facilities (SMFs) that are sized according to specific criteria.

 * Please note that these are simplified descriptions of the applicability of C.3.
-For more detail refer to Stormwater C.3 Update (January 2010).
+For more detail refer to the Stormwater C.3 Guidebook.

-Individual Stormwater Management (treatment and/or flow-control) Facilities (SMFs)are also referred to as IMPs (Integrated Management Practices).
+Individual SMFs (treatment and/or flow-control) are also referred to as Integrated Management Practices (IMPs).
 The Contra Costa Clean Water Program has created a free computer program, the IMP Sizing Calculator, to facilitate preparers of Stormwater Control Plans in the design and sizing of IMPs.